eltay89/eltay89.github.io/_posts/2025-08-07-llm-guide-for-beginners.md

 #### Prompt Engineering: The Art of Asking

-How you ask a question dramatically affects the quality of the answer. **Prompt engineering** is the skill of crafting inputs (prompts) to get the most accurate and relevant outputs from an LLM.
+How you ask a question dramatically affects the quality of the anwser. **Prompt engineering** is the skill of crafting inputs (prompts) to get the most accurate and relevant outputs from an LLM.

 -   **Be Specific:** Instead of "Write about dogs," try "Write a short, playful poem about a golden retriever chasing a ball."
 -   **Provide Context:** Give the model information to work with.
 "I'm a beginner programmer.
 Explain Python dictionaries using a simple analogy."